matbesancon/hugo-site/content/post/2019-05-30-vertex-safe-removal.markdown

 The main concrete type presented by *LightGraphs.jl* is `SimpleGraph` and its directed counterpart `SimpleDiGraph`, only storing edges as adjacency lists, meaning vertices are just the integers from 1 to the length of the list.
-This means that in a graph with 6 vertices, deleting vertex 4 will put vertex 5 in its place, and 6 at the place of the 5th.
-Luckily, the interface should allow us to build a graph type on top of another graph, re-implementing only vertex removal.
+This means that in a graph with 6 vertices, deleting vertex 4 will re-label vertex 6 as 4.
+Hopefully, the interface should allow us to build a graph type on top of another graph, re-implementing only vertex removal.

 ## A simple vertex-safe implementation